 Life is often like that.
 If you only focus on the detail pieces, you lose track of the big picture.
 If you only focus on the big picture, you don't do anything.
 It just exists in your mind, in your imagination.

 Putting together Roles and Goals for yourself is very similar to building a jigsaw puzzle.
+The best way to solve this jigsaw is by Mind Mapping your Roles and Goals.

 You have to start with the big picture if you want a more fulfilling life.
 Having the big picture - the purpose - gives you hope and keeps the passion burning.
 Passion is the one ingredient that is uniquely yours.
 The amount of passion you put in is often the most determining factor of all.
+Having a passion will make Mind Mapping your Roles and Goals much easier.

 But passion without direction, often leads to nowhere.
 It can also consume you and even lead you down the wrong path.
 You need something else to restore the balance.